Kaz-Michael/Kaz-Michael.github.io/Sylvia-Plath.md

   <p> <b> Birds: </b> </p>

   <p> Plath uses birds in many interesting ways in poems such as <i>Conversation Among the Ruins</i> where she mentions both "rooks croak" and "peacocks".
 The repetition of rooks is especially notable as they are often used in a way to explore isolation and companionship.
 In <i>Conversation Among the Ruins</i> Rooks are presented as a unified chorus, seperated from the speaker who is in a state of turmoil.
 In <i>Winter Landscape</i> Plath compares herself to a Rook, in isolation.
 Even later, in <i>Prospect</i> Plath describes "two black rooks".
 In this way therefore Rooks are presented in various stages of companionship, but are also often ominous signs of turmoil and "havoc". </p>

+  <p> My personal favourite exploration of Rooks in 1956 is in <i>Black Rook in Rainy Weather</i>.
+This optimistic exploration of joy and contentment with the everyday, perfused with holy imagery of "angels" juxtaposed with earthly "rook", bird imagery, creates an interesting and engaging dynamic.
+I am not ashamed to say this poem, especially the line "I do not expect a miracle", reduced me to tears. </p>

   <p> Plath also mentions other birds such as "peacocks", using these as signs of masculinity and frivolity, although not neccesarily in a disparaging way.
 Plath uses Peacocks and other birds as a way of creating a lexical field of colour, contrasting vibrant birds with grey crows and rooks, as a way of connoting tone and creating atmosphere.
 Often Plath's mood when writing these poems is reflected in her choice of bird as a reference. </p>